 This week kicked off the July evaluation period in which college coaches can go out and observe AAU contests and scout their prospects.
 Coaches aren't allowed to communicate directly with the players so the goal is to watch and get a better idea of the strengths and weaknesses of targeted players as well as be seen by players to whom you want to convey your interest.
 With MSU having only a limited number of players with offers and many targets to be considered for the future, this month might be more about the former task than the latter.
 With so many questions going into this recruiting cycle, here's my take on the new information.
 These are seven things we've learned:

 1. There’s a bit of drama between MSU and Derrick Walton.

-UMHoops caught up with Derrick Walton during the week for an interview and Walton revealed that he had expected a Michigan State offer during his recent unofficial.
-However, the MSU staff detected what they felt was a lack of enthusiasm from Walton and told him he would have to wait awhile longer for his offer.
-Recruiting is a two-way street and Walton wouldn’t be the first MSU prospect to see his interest dissipate from playing it too cool.
-No one really expects that scenario in this case and the consensus seems to be that Walton has an offer coming in the near future.
+UMHoops caught up with Derrick Walton during the week for an interview, and Walton revealed that he had expected a Michigan State offer during his recent unofficial.
+However, the MSU staff detected a lack of enthusiasm from Walton and told him he would have to wait a while longer for his offer.
+Recruiting is a two-way street, and Walton wouldn’t be the first MSU prospect to see his interest dissipate from playing it too cool.
+No one really expects that scenario in this case, and the consensus seems to be that Walton has an offer coming in the near future.
 He also appears interested in making an early decision.
 Later, there was a false alarm in which Walton claimed to have picked up the MSU offer only to have his camp backtrack and clarify that it was a joke/misunderstanding.
 This was another lively reminder of what I always say in caution – offers are tricky things and it’s hard to know who has a full offer and who doesn’t, even when you’re talking to the recruit himself.

 2. That said, Derrick Walton is good.
-Real good.
+Really good.